banhao/AutoSpamEmailScan/README.md

 Notice: "Cisco Email Reporting Plug-in" or "NotifySecurity" Plug-in are not necessary.
 It's just optional for the end users to have the one-click ability.
-Without these plug-ins the end users still can forwatd the spam emails to a specific mail box for the investigation.
+Without these plug-in the end users still can forward the spam emails to a specific mail box for the investigation.

 But I still recommend to use "Cisco Email Reporting Plug-in" because after custom the buttons you can do lots of things.